Kong/docs.konghq.com/app/docs/enterprise/0.32-x/developer-portal/customization.md

     <a href="/example#details">Example</a>
     ```

-4. Update the page you edited via the Dev Portal File API and reload that page - you should see the link you added, and when you click it, it will take you to the linked page, and, if you coded it, to the anchor.
+4. Update the page you edited via the Dev Portal File API and reload that page - you should see the link you added, and when you click it, it will take you to the linked page.

 ## Adding Image, Video, or other file types to a Page